mpanighetti/dnd5e-rhythmancy/ch-1-learning-rhythmancy-spells.md

 What separates rhythmancy spells from others is an intrinsic attachment to musical composition and performance as a channeling force.

 Bards are naturally suited for learning rhythmancy magic and can learn any such spells through their normal spellcasting options, as they carry on a long tradition of passing secret songs of power down through the ages from their tutors to their future apprentices.
-Additionally, feats are available in this document that provide direct access to some low-level rhythmancy spells.
+Additionally, subclass and feat options are available in this document that provide direct access to some rhythmancy spells.

 Any other magically inclined student can potentially learn rhythmantic magic they come upon if they meet the following requirements: